 Our business is dependent on our ability to attract and retain highly skilled software engineers, salespeople, and support teams.
 There is significant industry competition for these individuals.
-We have many employees whose equity awards in our company are fully vested and may increase their personal wealth after giving effect to our offering, which could affect their decision to remain with the Company.
+We have many employees whose equity awards in our company are fully vested and may increase their personal wealth, which could affect their decision to remain with the Company.
 Failure to attract or retain key personnel could delay or prevent the achievement of our business objectives.